JohnnyJayJay/edn-bundle/README.md

  :notifications.messages/new "Du hast {1, choice, 0#keine neuen Nachrichten|1#eine neue Nachricht|1<#{1, number, integer} neue Nachrichten} von {0} erhalten."}

 ;; ... etc.

 ```

+**IMPORTANT: Do not use keys that have the same String representation in a single map.**

+E.g. you should not use the key `:foo` and the key `":foo"` in the same edn resource, or `42` and `"42"`.\
+The reason for this is the fact that only string keys are allowed in resource bundles, so edn-bundle will coerce all top-level keys to strings.
+Thus, information is lost in the cases mentioned above.

 Load them in Clojure: